Opening Hours Open 7 days a week

 Total Points 75

-Investment Of Funds In The UK Business
+Investment of Funds in the UK Business

-Creation Of Jobs For ILR Application
+Creation of Jobs for ILR Application

-A person applying for indefinite leave to remain (ILR) as Tier 1 Entrepreneur must create jobs in his/her UK business.
+A person applying for indefinite leave to remain (ILR) as a Tier 1 Entrepreneur must create jobs in his/her UK business.
 If the applicant established a new business or businesses or invested in an existing

 business, they must have created the equivalent of 2 extra full-time paid jobs for at least 2 people who meet the definition of settled workers in the Immigration Rules at the time their employment starts.
 Each job must have existed for at least 12 months.